Step 4: Full View

 Should Engineer A maintain the professional safety judgment that a full-time on-site representative is non-negotiable, refusing to subordinate that judgment to the client's cost objection, or defer to the client's economic authority and proceed with the project after the client's refusal?

-Maintain Safety Judgment as Non-Negotiable Board's choice Treat the professional determination that a full-time on-site representative is necessary as a non-negotiable condition of continued participation, refusing to subordinate that judgment to the client's cost objection and withdrawing from the engagement if the client's refusal remains firm after graduated escalation.
+O1 Treat the professional determination that a full-time on-site representative is necessary as a non-negotiable condition of continued participation, refusing to subordinate that judgment to the client's cost objection and withdrawing from the engagement if the client's refusal remains firm after graduated escalation.
+Board's choice

 The Professional Judgment Abandonment Under Client Economic Pressure Prohibition establishes that an engineer who has formed a professional safety judgment may not abandon it when the client objects on cost grounds, because capitulation to economic pressure converts the primary obligation from public safety to client economic convenience.
 The Public Welfare Paramount principle establishes that public safety is a threshold condition that must be satisfied before client service obligations attach, not a balancing weight to be traded against cost savings.
 The Ethics Code as Higher Standard Than Legal Minimum principle establishes that NSPE membership constitutes an affirmative professional commitment to the higher standard, foreclosing reliance on a lower state board floor as a defense.
 The Faithful Agent Obligation Within Ethical Limits is extinguished, not merely strained, when the client's cost-driven decision creates a foreseeable danger that Engineer A's own professional judgment identified.